tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

 Before choosing your signing setup, it's essential to understand the three key roles in Tezos baking — **manager**, **consensus**, and **companion** — and how they relate to each other.
 These apply to **all baker setups**, not just TezBake.

-> **📖 See [Baker Key Architecture](/getting-started/baker-key-architecture/) for the full explanation**, including the recommended Ledger + TezSign architecture, key lifecycle, registration process, and common misunderstandings.
+> **ℹ️ INFO:** See [Baker Key Architecture](/getting-started/baker-key-architecture/) for the full explanation, including the recommended Ledger + TezSign architecture, key lifecycle, registration process, and common misunderstandings.

 **Quick summary:**
 - **Manager key** — Your permanent baker address.
 Controls funds, governance, and has sole authority to set/rotate consensus and companion keys.
 - **Consensus key** — Signs blocks and attestations.
 Defaults to the manager key; can be rotated to a separate key (e.g. TezSign tz4).
 - **Companion key** — **Mandatory when consensus key is tz4.** Signs DAL payloads.
 Always a separate tz4 key.

-> **⚠️ If your consensus key is tz4, a companion key is mandatory.** Without it, your baker forfeits ~10% of baking rewards.
+> **⚠️ WARNING:** If your consensus key is tz4, a companion key is mandatory.
+Without it, your baker forfeits ~10% of baking rewards.

 ---